How much does your CPA or financial advisor know about the defined benefit plan tax deduction? Probably not much.

 - Review employee census

-Don’t forget that you will have to make plan contributions for any qualifying employees.
-But our goal is always to get at least 85% to 90% of the overall contribution allocated to the owner.
+While many plans are for solo business owners (no employees).
+But don’t forget that you will have to make plan contributions for any qualifying employees.
+Our goal is always to get at least 85% to 90% of the overall contribution allocated to the owner.
+But sometimes this can be difficult if there are many older employees.

 - Examine your cash position